StyraxBenzoin/Jalup_Vocab_Upgrade/README.md

 4. The base form of the morpheme (e.g., 映画, 面白い)
 5. The part of speech and grammatical features (e.g., 名詞-普通名詞-一般 for a general noun)
 6. Additional information about the morpheme (e.g., 0,1 for the position of the morpheme in the sentence)

-This output shows that mecab-python3 has successfully broken down the sentence into individual morphemes and analyzed their grammatical features.

 The script applies this method to all the text in the card and generates a list of unique words from the text in their base form.
 It then matches those words to cards that have appeared before it where the word is defined, then takes that definition and example sentence and appends it to a new vocabulary field with some HTML formatting that is handled by Anki.